michaelharmonart/sandwich-pipeline/README.md

-# dungeon-pipeline
+# bobo-pipeline

-An OS-agnostic, portable, extensible 3D pipeline for the BYU Center for Animation's 2025 Capstone film, *Love & Dungeons*.
+An OS-agnostic, portable, extensible 3D pipeline for the BYU Center for Animation's 2026 Capstone film, *Honey Buisness*.

-`dungeon-pipeline` is currently being used on EL8 and Windows 10 systems.
+`bobo-pipeline` is currently being used on EL8 and Windows 10 systems.
 It should also be functional on macOS systems, but that has not been tested.

 ## Repo structure
 ```